-This delicious and healthy breakfast smoothie, with sweet tropical flavors and added protein, will fill you up and satisfy you for the morning.
+This delicious and healthy breakfast Tropical Green Smoothie, with sweet tropical flavors and added protein, will fill you up and satisfy you for the morning.

 Smoothieeee!!!
 Healthy smoothies are so hip right now.
 Erryone’s drinking their breakfast.
 All the cool kids are doing it. ..I’m a huge proponent of drinking down nutrition.
 Especially one with yummy sweet fruit.
 When I was pregnant with both my kids, I had vegetable juice every day – had to hold my nose to get it down, but I drank those veggies down religiously.